parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

 ### 4) Graph creation

 Creating a neighbourhood graph of cells is the most critical step in any Scarf workflow.
-This step internally involved multiple substeps:
+This step internally involves multiple substeps:
 - data normalization for selected features
 - linear dimension reduction using PCA
 - creating an approximate nearest neighbour graph index (using HNSWlib library)